Delivery Drivers Tax Deductions, Maximize Take-Home Income

 Self Employment Tax

-There are also taxes you should be aware as a self employed delivery driver.
 For example, Medicare and Social Security Taxes.
-Did you know that self employed individuals pay their own Medicare and Social Security Taxes?
+Did you know that self-employed individuals pay their own Medicare and Social Security Tax?
 Don’t worry, we’ve got you covered.

 About Falcon Expenses